 KBW Announces Index Rebalancing for Third-Quarter 2022

-/EIN News/ -- NEW YORK, Sept.
+NEW YORK, Sept.
 09, 2022 (GLOBE NEWSWIRE) -- Keefe, Bruyette & Woods, Inc., a leading specialist investment bank to the financial services and fintech sectors, and a wholly owned subsidiary of Stifel Financial Corp.
-(NYSE: SF), today announces the upcoming index rebalancing for the third quarter of 2022.
+SF, today announces the upcoming index rebalancing for the third quarter of 2022.

 This quarter, there are constituent changes within two of our indexes, including the KBW Nasdaq Bank Index (Index Ticker: BKX, ETF Ticker: KBWB) and KBW Nasdaq Regional Banking Index (Index Ticker: KRX, ETF Ticker: KBWR).